2008 NHL Draft: Lombardi’s Plan Comes Together

 In other news, late last week, the Kings placed embattled goaltender Dan Cloutier on waivers and on Saturday, bought out the remainder of his contract.

-As a result, the Kings will take a $1.03 million salary cap hit in each of the next two seasons…a miniscule price to pay to get a goaltender who reminded people more of swiss cheese or a sieve than an NHL goaltender during his disastrous stint with the Kings.
+As a result, the Kings will take a $1.03 million salary cap hit in each of the next two seasons…a miniscule price to pay to get rid of a goaltender who reminded people more of swiss cheese or a sieve than an NHL goaltender during his disastrous stint with the Kings.

 Dan Cloutier…PLEASE…do yourself a big favor.
 For your own sake, retire from hockey.
 Your playing days are over.
 There is more to life than playing hockey and it is well past the time for you to enjoy your family and shift your career aspirations to something else.